 Raw Foods: Going Raw All Alone

-In 2016 we celebrate 40 years since the day we met, and it has been almost 20 years since I began my raw food journey.
+In 2019 we celebrate 40 years of marriage, and it has been more than 20 years since I began my raw food journey.
 It can be done!

 On raw foods when you are enjoying the benefits of looking and feeling better than ever, it is tempting to invite your family and friends along for the ride, whether they want to go or not.
 After all, you don't want them to miss out on all the wonders that await them down the road.
 But the more you coax, the more they dig in their heels, call you a health nut, and order a pizza.
 Why won't they listen?

 People generally feel guilty when indulging in junk food.
 At the same time during your dieting phase, you may feel self-righteous when others make the effort to avoid it.
 Before you know it, you go from a period of guilt to feelings of moral superiority.
 Those who master their appetites often behave like fanatic religious converts.

 With the zeal of a new convert, we begin dishing out our never solicited but always pungent opinion.
 This will promote a false sense of spirituality grounded in being 'good', meaning superior.
 Just because you've discovered the way doesn't mean that everyone should follow your path.
 Others must do their own exploring.